-The Guardian 4 sensor is intended for use with the MiniMed 780G system and the Guardian 4 transmitter to monitor glucose levels for the management of diabetes.
+The Guardian Sensor (3) is intended for use with the MiniMed 780G system, MiniMed 770G system, MiniMed 670G system, MiniMed 630G system, and Guardian Connect system to continuously monitor glucose levels in persons with diabetes.

 The sensor is intended for single use and requires a prescription.
-The Guardian 4 sensor is indicated for up to seven days of continuous use.
+The Guardian Sensor (3) is indicated for seven days of continuous use.

-The Guardian 4 sensor is not intended to be used directly to make therapy adjustments while the MiniMed 780G is operating in manual mode.
-All therapy adjustments in manual mode should be based on measurements obtained using a blood glucose meter and not on values provided by the Guardian 4 sensor.
+The Guardian Sensor (3) is not intended to be used directly to make therapy adjustments while the MiniMed 780G system is operating in manual mode.
+All therapy adjustments in manual mode should be based on measurements obtained using a blood glucose meter and not on values provided by the Guardian Sensor (3).

-The Guardian 4 sensor has been studied and is approved for use in the systems, insertion sites, and ages listed in the following table.
+The Guardian Sensor (3) has been studied and is approved for use in the systems, insertion sites, and ages listed in the following table: